kelianschekkerman/ATSP-Project/README.md

 - Run the code from the base directory

 ## Debug
-- For debugrun the debug config: for masked language modeling:
+- For debug run the debug config: for masked language modeling:
 `python Code/model/main.py debug/mlm.json`
 for next word prediction: